What I Always Tell My Patients Who Have Depression

 If you struggle with feeling hopeless, sad, or otherwise mentally fragile, you're not alone.
 More than 60 million Americans—that’s about one in four—are affected by mental health issues every year.

-But while drugs can be lifesaving in many cases, conventional medicine fails to address the underlying causes of depression and why they differ from one person to the other.
+While drugs can be lifesaving in many cases, conventional medicine often fails to address the underlying causes of depression and why they differ from one person to the other.
 Instead, they label the disease and approach the treatment identically—even though the cause of that disease may be radically different from person to person.

 Ultimately, drugs like antidepressants don’t cure the disease; they just mask the symptoms.